MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 ### Enable the Copilot in Windows user experience for Windows 11, version 22H2 clients

 Copilot in Windows isn't technically enabled by default for managed Windows 11, version 22H2 devices because it's behind a [temporary enterprise control](/windows/whats-new/temporary-enterprise-feature-control).
 For the purposes of temporary enterprise control, a system is considered managed if it's configured to get updates from Windows Update for Business or [Windows Server Update Services (WSUS)](/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus).
-Clients that get updates from Microsoft Configuration Manager and Microsoft Intune are considered managed since their updates ultimately come from WSUS or Windows Updates for Business.
+Clients that get updates from Microsoft Configuration Manager, Microsoft Intune, and Windows Autopatch are considered managed since their updates ultimately come from WSUS or Windows Updates for Business.

 To enable Copilot in Windows for managed Windows 11, version 22H2 devices, you need to enable features under temporary enterprise control for these devices.
 Since enabling features behind [temporary enterprise control](/windows/whats-new/temporary-enterprise-feature-control) can be impactful, you should test this change before deploying it broadly.
 To enable Copilot in Windows for managed Windows 11, version 22H2 devices, use the following instructions: